Ystrad: Religion

 For Anglican worship, the Church of St Stephen represents the Church in Wales tradition in Ystrad.
 Built in 1895–1896, it forms part of the Parish of Trealaw with Ystrad Rhondda with Ynyscynon in the Diocese of Llandaff.
-The church continues to serve the Anglican community in the area today.
+The church serves the Anglican community in the area.

-The area around Pentre and Ystrad figured prominently in the early history of nonconformity in the region, with the construction of Ynysfach/Nebo marking the beginning of organised Baptist worship that would spread throughout the South Wales valleys during the industrial boom of the 19th century.
+The construction of Ynysfach/Nebo marked the beginning of organised Baptist worship in the Rhondda.

 Education

-Educational provision in Ystrad has historically been shaped by the area's religious heritage and industrial development, with chapels and mining companies playing crucial roles in providing schooling for local children before the establishment of state education.
+Before the establishment of state education, chapels and mining companies provided schooling for local children.

 Early chapel-based education

-The village figures prominently in the early history of non-conformity in the region with the construction in 1786 of the Ynysfach Baptist Meeting House, later renamed Nebo, at Heolfach.
-At a time when educational provision was scarce or non-existent its Sunday School taught the children of the rural residents of the Rhondda to read and write.
-Nebo Chapel, as the first Baptist chapel in the Rhondda Valley, established a pattern of chapel-based education that would spread throughout the region.
+The Ynysfach Baptist Meeting House, later renamed Nebo, was built in 1786 at Heolfach.
+Its Sunday School taught local children to read and write.
+As the first Baptist chapel in the Rhondda Valley, it provided a model of chapel-based education that spread through the region.

 Nebo served as the mother church to several other chapels in the valley, including Hebron in Ton Pentre, established in 1868 when 52 members were released from Nebo.
-This expansion demonstrated how chapel-based education spread as the mining population grew throughout the 1860s.

 Other nonconformist chapels in Ystrad also provided educational facilities.
 Tabernacle English Baptist Chapel was built on Cross Street in 1876, with modifications in 1908, serving the English-speaking Baptist community.
 Various Methodist chapels served the community, including Bethel Calvinistic Methodist Chapel on Heol-fach (built 1858, extended 1870), reflecting the diversity of denominational education provision before state schools were established.

 The Elementary Education Act 1870 established school boards to build schools where voluntary provision was insufficient, directly addressing the educational needs of the Rhondda's rapidly expanding mining population.

 The mining industry's growth created an urgent need for schools to serve the children of miners' families who had moved to the area.
 Previously, many working-class children in mining communities found their only chance to learn was at Chapel Sunday Schools, where lessons concentrated on reading, writing, arithmetic and scripture.